 These were the first disc golf tournaments in Canada, beginning as object courses, then later on Toronto Islands, the Canadian Open used permanently placed disc pole holes.

-Through the 1970s and 1980s, in addition to the disc golf events at the Canadian Open, Westerfield produced many other Irwin sponsored disc golf tournaments on the Toronto Island disc pole hole course.
-The Disc Golf Challenge (1983 – 1987) and the Toronto Island Open (1984 – 2012).
-Ken started this disc golf tournament and it ran with several more directors until 2012.
-In 1987, Ken Westerfield as tournament director with sponsor Irwin Toy and Bob Blakely (Canadian Frisbee Association), produced the PDGA World Disc Golf Championships on Toronto Islands.
+In 1979, Westerfield retired from the Wham-O NAS national disc golf tour.
+After his retirement, Ken began producing Irwin sponsored PDGA disc golf tournaments on the Toronto Island disc pole hole course.
+In 1987, Ken Westerfield as tournament director with sponsors Orange Crush, Roots, Irwin and Bob Blakely, Canadian Frisbee Association, produced the 1987 PDGA World Disc Golf Championships on Toronto Islands.
 This was the first and only time this world championship has been held outside of the United States.

 Ultimate made its first international appearance at the 1975 Canadian Open Frisbee Championships in Toronto.
 This was the beginning of introducing ultimate Frisbee to Canadians in the way of demonstrations added to the other tournament events.

-Canadian Open tournament co-director Ken Westerfield would organize and play in these early demonstrations with some of the ultimate founders called (Johnny Appleseeds), graduates from Columbia High School and other disc athletes that were there to compete in the other events at the Canadian Open competition.
+Canadian Open tournament co-director Ken Westerfield would organize and play in these early ultimate demonstrations with some of the founders called Johnny Appleseeds.
+Teams made up of graduates from Columbia and other New Jersey High Schools and other disc athletes that were there to compete in the other events at the Canadian Open competition.
 In the mid-1970s, Westerfield also played touring team league ultimate in the Northern California Ultimate Frisbee League (NCUFL).
-Ken, retiring from competing in U.S. ultimate, freestyle, disc golf and over-all NAS competitions, continued to organize and produce local disc events in Toronto.
-Because of his love of ultimate, he began organizing ultimate Frisbee events in Toronto.
+In 1979, Ken retired from competing in disc sports and over-all NAS competitions in the United States but continued to organize and produce disc sports events in Canada.
+Because of his love of ultimate, he began organizing ultimate Frisbee in Toronto.

-In 1979, Ken Westerfield with the help of Irwin Toy’s Bob Blakely (CFA) and Chris Lowcock created the Toronto Ultimate Club.
-Westerfield started weekly ultimate pick-up games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey, Gary Auerbach and Jim Lim.
+In 1979, Ken Westerfield with the help of Irwin Toy’s Bob Blakely (CFA), Chris Lowcock and the first four teams, started the Toronto Ultimate Club.
+Westerfield began weekly ultimate pickup games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey, Gary Auerbach and Jim Lim.
 Ken, using his tournament registration contact list, sent team league invitations to form teams representing Wards Island, West Toronto, North Toronto and his own team the Beaches to join the Toronto Ultimate League.
 These were the first four teams with each team taking turns hosting Wednesdays weekly league game nights at their home locations.
 The league starting night was at Kew Beach.
-Westerfield, using Bob Blakely’s office copy machine and mailing facility at Irwin Toy, would produce a weekly newsletter highlighting the games and scores for each team as well as their league standings through the playing season.
-The Toronto Ultimate League developed and was renamed the Toronto Ultimate Club (TUC), which now has 3300 active members and over 250 teams playing the year-round.
-This was the first ultimate league in Canada and now one of the world’s oldest.
-In 1988, Westerfield retired from playing ultimate and organizing disc events, Chris took over all of the responsibilities and successfully ran the league as TUC President until 1991.
+Westerfield, using Bob Blakely’s office copy machine and mailing facility at Irwin Toy, would produce a weekly newsletter highlighting the games and scores for each team and their league standings through the playing season.
+The Toronto Ultimate League developed and was renamed the Toronto Ultimate Club (TUC), that now has 3300 active members and over 250 teams playing the year-round.
+This was the first ultimate league in Canada and now one of the world’s oldest and longest running.
+In 1988, Westerfield retired from playing ultimate and organizing disc events, Chris took over all the responsibilities and successfully ran the league as TUC President until 1991.
 Ken Westerfield and Chris Lowcock were inducted into the inaugural class of both the 2010 Toronto Ultimate Club Hall of Fame and the national Ultimate Canada Hall of Fame.

-Freestyle is an event where teams of two or three players perform a routine that consists of a series of creative throwing and catching techniques set to music.
-The routine is judged on the basis of difficulty, execution and presentation.
+Freestyle is an event where teams of two or three players perform a routine that comprises a series of creative throwing and catching techniques set to music.
+The routine is judged based on difficulty, execution and presentation.
 The team with the best total score is declared the winner.

 Freestyle in the beginning, before the invention of the nail-delay, catching possibilities would depend on the throw you were given, it was always spontaneous and unpredictable.
-Play of this type of freestyle was performed with two players standing 30-40 yards apart, the throws were fast and varied and the catches were right off the throw, except for the occasional kick or slap-up and rarely a pause between the catch and the return throw.
-At advanced levels, the throws and catches become a smooth flow once you have mastered the basics.
+Play of this freestyle was performed with two players standing 30-40 yards apart, the throws were fast and varied and the catches were right off the throw, except for the occasional kick or slap-up and rarely a pause between the catch and the return throw.
+At advanced levels, once you have mastered the basics, the throws and catches become a smooth flow.

 For years, Ken Westerfield and Jim Kenner had been playing a fast-flowing trick throw and catch freestyle and already touring as Frisbee Professionals.
-In 1973, Westerfield and Kenner, wanting to see if there were other Frisbee freestylers, decided to add their idea of a Frisbee Freestyle competition to the 2nd Canadian Open Frisbee Championships in Toronto, but due to a lack of competitors, the freestyle event was canceled.
-Unknown to Westerfield and Kenner at the time, there was the beginning of a growing Frisbee freestyle interest in the United States centered in Berkeley, New York, Ann Arbor, New Jersey and Chicago.
-In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner introduced the first freestyle competitive event called Freestyle which was attended by the best players from each of the above-mentioned areas.
+In 1973, Westerfield and Kenner, wanting to see if there were other Frisbee freestylers, added their idea of a Frisbee Freestyle competition to the 2nd Canadian Open Frisbee Championships in Toronto, but because of lack of competitors, the freestyle event was canceled.
+Unknown to Westerfield and Kenner there was the beginning of a growing Frisbee freestyle interest in the United States centered in Berkeley, New York, Ann Arbor, New Jersey and Chicago.
+In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner introduced the first freestyle competitive event called “Freeform,” which was attended by the best players from each of the cities mentioned.
 Ken and Jim won the first freestyle event.
-Freestyle was fairly new to the US, Jim and Ken had already been touring for years as professionals, so they came to the competition with an advantage.
+Freestyle was new in the US, Jim and Ken already playing freestyle for years and touring as professionals came to the competition with a big advantage.